 The first time I tried a Waldorf salad was at my local seaside chip shop when I was a teen.
 (I loved it, and the memory has stayed with me over the years).
-That version had the classic ingredients along with BBQ chicken (which back then, I loved.
-Sadly, nowadays, my body doesn’t love the chicken any more).
+That version had the classic ingredients along with BBQ chicken.
+But I’d been wondering for awhile if I could make a plant-based version.

 A few years ago I began seeing jackfruit recipes online and the first time I saw this fruit which looked like pulled-meat I thought of that yummy Waldorf salad.
 At the time, I’d searched around my local shops (and a few not local ones) for jackfruit but didn’t have any luck and so I shelved the recipe idea…Until last week, when I found jackfruit on the shelves of my local healthfood shop (woo hoo!).